Bettomatt/CIP_FS25_211/README.md

 Script folder:

-## **Fetch and Save SBB Train Data**
+## **fetch_train_data**

 **Description**:
-This script fetches real-time train data from the SBB API, but due to the API's daily data limit and historical data availability, it only fetches one day's worth of data at a time.
+This script fetches train data from the SBB API, but due to the API's daily data limit and historical data availability, it only fetches one day's worth of data at a time.
 The API has not been updated for a month, so the **historical data was fetched via `historic_train_data.py`**.
 The fetched data is saved in the `data` folder as a JSON file.

 ### **What it does**:
 * **Fetches** real-time train data from the SBB API (limited to one day's worth of data per request).